 Seeing Alaska from the comfort of full-service, glass-domed cars with oversized coach windows is breathtaking.

-The 12-hour trip north from Anchorage to Fairbanks threads through Denali National Park and features seemingly endless views of mountains, wildlife and rivers.
+The 12-hour trip north from Anchorage to Fairbanks threads through Denali National Park & Preserve and features seemingly endless views of mountains, wildlife and rivers.
 Onboard, guests enjoy the hospitality and amenities that originally gave train travel such a decadent reputation.
 Cocktails and other beverages are served throughout the day.
 Gourmet meals feature a hearty slow braised pot roast or a selection of fresh Alaska seafood entrees.